zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

 and authoritative data.

-For an [undelegated test] it is possible to intentionally insert data for [out-of-bailiwick] name servers that do not match what is found in public DNS.
+For an [undelegated test] it is possible to intentionally insert data for [out-of-bailiwick][terminology] name servers that do not match what is found in public DNS.
 This Test Case will then report this as an ERROR which may not match the users expectation.